 DO YOU WANT TO VOLUNTEER IN KENYA?

 We love having volunteers to work side by side with the Kenyan GORP staff, the artisans, and the children in GORP Kids Program in Nairobi, Kenya.
-We accept individual volunteers or pairs of volunteers and typically accept volunteers in the summers, but can also try to work around a schedule that is best for you.
+We accept individual volunteers or pairs of volunteers and typically accept volunteers in the summers, but sometimes have openings at other times of the year too.
 Here are some common questions people ask us:

 WHAT WOULD I DO?

 - Participate in devotions with the artisans

 - Help artisans design and create products and train them on quality control

 - Plan and teach Bible, art, reading, music, PE, theater and other lessons for our kids program

 - Read with children and help with homework

 - Play soccer with the teens on our soccer team and provide discipleship

 - Help with home visits for GORP Kids Program